syncfusion-content/maui-docs/MAUI/Circular-Charts/Getting-Started.md

 {% endtabs %}

-## Populate Chart with Data
+## Populate chart with data

-Adding `PieSeries` to the chart `Series` collection and binding `Data` to the series `ItemsSource` property from its `BindingContext` for creating our own Product Sales Pie chart.
+Adding `PieSeries` to the charts' `Series` collection and binding `Data` to the series `ItemsSource` property from its BindingContext to create our own Product Sales Pie chart.

 N> To plot the series, the `XBindingPath` and `YBindingPath` properties must be configured so that the chart may get values from the respective properties in the data model.